 "Very easy recipe and comes out nice and rich.
 The semi-sweet chips keep it from being too sweet.
 The "topping" nearly doubles the thickness so cut them small." – Abbee

 "These brownies are magnificent!
 I mean 'melt in your mouth' and I didn't even make the frosting.
 I doubled the recipe and it still won't be enough." – CRBOWLES

 A Note on Getting Dishware Back

 Neighbors in need have lots on their minds, of course.
 And remembering to return a casserole dish?
 Maybe not the highest priority.
-And if they received several casseroles and a variety of dishes, sorting out whose dish belongs to whom might be challenging.
-To ensure your friendly gesture results in returned dishware, label it with your name -- write it on masking tape with a Sharpie -- and then have one dinner train team member gather all of the dishware up weekly and redistribute, so the family doesn't have to.
-Another option is to present your dishes in inexpensive glass or recyclable foil pans, so you don't need to retrieve it.
+Also, if they received several casseroles and a variety of dishes, sorting out whose dish belongs to whom might be challenging.
+To ensure your friendly gesture results in returned dishware, label it with your name – write it on masking tape with a Sharpie – and then have one dinner train team member gather all of the dishware up weekly to redistribute so the family doesn't have to.
+Another option is to present your dishes in inexpensive glass or recyclable foil pans, so you don't need to retrieve them.